 2. Have I defined value in clear and simple terms?
 What is our output and at what cost?
 Are we able to charge premium prices for our products/services because of their high quality?
 Are we generating revenue, managing out harm and maximising societal impact across the whole business?

-3. What is the intrinsic value of this organization?
-What do we have to do so that customers continue to come to us?
-Are our advantages easily replicated by others and can we realise greater human potential to truly differentiate us?
+3. What is our market value and is it sustainable?
+Are our advantages easily replicated by others and can we realise greater human value with embedded values that truly differentiate us?

-5. Do we apply responsible governance across all of our people?
+5. Do our principles of responsible ‘human’ governance apply to all the people we manage or affect?
 Who is ultimately responsible for our wider obligations to all of the people involved, both inside and outside the organization?

 6. Am I trusted?
 How will I know and what will I do if I lose the trust of our customers, employees, shareholders, suppliers and society at large?